ralna/libHSL/README.md

 # libHSL

-This is a dummy repository for the Julia HSL interface.
+This is a dummy repository for libHSL.

-Please raise all issues and bugs with the Julia HSL interface on this repository.
+Please raise all issues and bugs related to libHSL on this repository.